MyNamesLex/Kyte-Bot/README.md

 ### !Ping

-Pings KyteBot, KyteBot replies with 'Pong', good test too see if it's online'
+Pings KyteBot, KyteBot replies with 'Pong', good test too see if it's online!

 ### !RNG